gopaycommunity/gopay-java-api/Readme.md

      IGPConnector connector = HttpClientGPConnector.build(<API_URL>);
      connector.getAppToken(<CLIENT_ID>,<CLIENT_CREDENTIALS>);
      ```
      The token gets cached in GPConnector object and its lifetime is 30 minutes.
 The method ` getAppToken(String, String)` creates token in a scope `"payment-create"`.
-If you would like to create a token in a different scope call method `getAppToken(<CLIENT_ID>,<CLIENT_CREDENTIALS>,<SCOPE>)` Once the token expires its required to obtain a new one by calling the method getAppToken.
+If you would like to create a token in a different scope call method `getAppToken(<CLIENT_ID>,<CLIENT_CREDENTIALS>,<SCOPE>)` Once the token expires its required to obtain a new one by calling the method getAppToken again.

 # Framework support #